pgancarczyk/excel/README.md

 Open [http://localhost:3000](http://localhost:3000) in the browser.

-## Production

-Is being prepared with Github Actions :)

 ## Choice of libraries

 - Next.js as the main framework, for its ease of backend + frontend + db integration